sgammon/http-extensions/draft-ietf-httpbis-digest-headers.md

 data", "representation metadata", and "payload body" in this document are to be interpreted as described in [RFC7230] and [RFC7231].

-The definition "validator" in this document is to be interpreted as described in Section 7.2 of [RFC7231].
+The definition "validator fields" in this document is to be interpreted as described in Section 7.2 of [RFC7231].

 # Representation Digest {#representation-digest}